antymijaljevic/DCABotPython/README.md

 To do:

-*add pysheet feature so that purchasing data goes into spreadsheet *encrypt api key before script running on server
+*add pysheet feature so that purchasing data goes into spreadsheet *encrypt api key before running the script on a server